 f.
 To Support Information Security and Debugging

-We may use information about you and your use of the Services to detect security incidents, protect against malicious, fraudulent, or illegal activity, and improve the security of our systems.
+We may use information about you and your use of the Services to detect security incidents, protect against malicious, fraudulent, or illegal activity, and improve the security of our Services.
 We may also use this information to debug our Services to identify and repair errors that impair existing intended functionality.

 g.
 In Connection with a Dispute

 We may use personal information to prosecute or defend against claims in court and other dispute resolution forums.

 4. Why and How We Share Your Information